TamaMcGlinn/minetest-adabots/README.md

 - Selecting an inventory slot
 - Inventory management commands, such as crafting and sorting
 - The turtle code isn't sandboxed, so turtles could call dangerous functions.
-This has been mitigated by the "computertest" privilege, but proper sandboxing would work best.
+This has been mitigated by the "adabots" privilege, but proper sandboxing would work best.